 The Marriage provisions of the Civil Registration Act, 2004 became law on 5th November 2007.
 This legislation brought about major changes in the procedures for solemnising the registering marriages in the Republic.

 The main changes in relation to religious marriages are as follows:

 The requirement that all couples attend in person at the Registrar’s office to give their notification, establish their identity and freedom to marry, and sign declarations of no impediment;

 The requirement that all couples must be issued with a Marriage Registration Form (MFR) by a registrar before the marriage can proceed

-All couples must contact the Registrar and make an appointment to give their three month’s notification of intention to marry (in person).
-As registration districts are being abolished, they may do so at any office in the country, not necessarily in the area where they intend getting married.
+All couples must contact the Registrar and make an appointment to give their three-month’s notification of intention to marry (in person).
+As registration districts are being abolished, they may do so at any office in the country, not necessarily in the area where they intend to get married.

 The office currently covering the Dublin 15 area is: